In Battle for Azeroth, how does diminishing returns affect Armor, Block Amount, Stagger, Dodge, Parry, and Block Chance?

 If a boss is attacking you:

-Note that at max level, this constant changes based on the content you are doing.
+Note that at max level there is a multiplier on this constant when an NPC is attacking you that is based on the content you are doing.
 Blizzard has stated that it will increase with each raid tier.
+The purpose of this change is to keep tanks from getting too tough as gear progresses.
 The value for Mythic+ and Uldir content as of right now has been data-mined:

 - 7100 Mythic Dungeon (and Mythic+)